Rusalka (opera): Music

 Dvořák's music is generally through-composed and uses motifs for Rusalka, her damnation, the water sprite and the forest.
 His word-setting is expressive while allowing for nationally inflected passages, and Grove judges that the work shows the composer at the height of his maturity.
 He uses established theatrical devices – dance sections, comedy (Gamekeeper and Turnspit) and pictorial musical depiction of nature (forest and lake).
 Rodney Milnes (who provided the translation for an ENO production) admired the "wealth of melodic patterns that are dramatic in themselves and its shimmering orchestration".
 One writer considers the final section of the opera – the duet for the prince and Rusalka ("Líbej mne, líbej, mír mi přej") – as "[twelve] or so of the most glorious minutes in all opera" in their "majestic, almost hymnic solemnity" while another describes the opera as a "vivid, profoundly disturbing drama".

-In 2014, Slovak conductor and composer Marián Lejava produced a version for chamber orchestra that premiered at Theater Orchester Biel Solothurn in Switzerland that same year and would later be performed in other performing venues.
+In 2014, Slovak conductor and composer Marián Lejava produced a version for chamber orchestra that premiered at Theater Orchester Biel Solothurn in Switzerland that same year and has later been performed in other performing venues.